 Jorge Posada walks, Lance Berkman -- a.k.a.
 "Fat Elvis" -- doubles, 3-2 Yankees!
 Thankyouverymuch!

 Twins manager Ron Gardenhire just got ejected.
 I'm "watching" it on MLB.com's Gameday feature, so I'm not sure why he was ejected, but he was making a visit to the mound.
 Probably to find out if Pavano broke a nail or something.

-Brett Gardner bunts Berkman over to third and makes it to first safely.
-First and third, nobody out.
-I think American Idle is in trouble.
+Brett Gardner bunts Berkman over to 3rd and makes it to first safely.
+1st and 3rd, nobody out.
+I think Pavano is in trouble.